Fleet, Hampshire: History

 By 1860, Charles Lefroy, a local squire, commissioned All Saints' Church – in the Blue Triangle area, in memory of his wife who had died in 1857.
 The architect was William Burges.
-The ecclesiastical parish of Ewshot and Crookam was split into two in 1862, with the northern section based on All Saints' church becoming the new parish of Fleet.
+The ecclesiastical parish of Crookham-cum-Ewshot was split into two in 1862, with the northern section based on All Saints' church becoming the new parish of Fleet.
 On 22 June 2015, the roof of All Saints' church was destroyed by fire following an arson attack.
+The church was returned to a condition where it could hold services by 30 April 2023 when it was reconsecrated.

 The development of Fleet accelerated when the land to the south east of the Blue Triangle was sold for development in 1882.
 Development on this land was laid out in a grid pattern.

 As part of the Urban District Council (1904 - 1974)

 Under the Local Government Act 1894, many of the duties that had previously been shouldered by the ecclesiastical parishes were transferred to new civil parishes, and Crookham, Fleet and Crondall each gained an elected parish council.
 In 1904, Fleet became an urban district, just ten years after becoming an independent parish.
 In 1925, and again in 1932, it expanded by taking parts of Elvetham, as a result of the Local Government Act 1929, which saw smaller urban districts merge with their surrounding rural districts, with the result that new districts emerged covering rural as well as urban parishes.
 As a consequence, the Fleet Urban District in 1932 expanded south of the canal and took 45% of the Crookham acreage and 61% of the population, with the rump of the parish of Crookham being returned to Crondall parish.
 In addition, a small area of Minley with Hawley, that consequently became the modern development of Ancells Farm, was also transferred to the expanded Fleet Urban District.